TEAM-JOCASTA/JOCASTA/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-ElitesOS
+TEAM-JOCASTA

-Poject [Eʟɪᴛᴇs Usᴇʀʙᴏᴛ](https://github.com/ElitesOS/ElitesUB) is free software: you can redistribute it and/or modify
+Poject [Jᴏᴄᴀsᴛᴀ Usᴇʀʙᴏᴛ](https://github.com/TEAM-JOCASTA/JOCASTA) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by